 - 1. Early-Distribution Penalty Tax.
-If you take a distribution from your Roth IRA before reaching age 59^{1/2}, you are subject to a 10 percent early-distribution penalty tax on the taxable portion of the distribution and certain converted or qualified rollover contribution assets distributed during the five-year holding period.
+If you take a distribution from your Roth IRA before reaching age 591/2, you are subject to a 10 percent earlydistribution penalty tax on the taxable portion of the distribution and certain converted or qualified rollover contribution assets distributed during the five-year holding period.
 However, certain exceptions apply.
-Exceptions to the 10 percent penalty tax include: the qualified distributions reasons previously listed, distributions due to eligible higher education expenses, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment, a series of substantially equal periodic payments, IRS levy, traditional IRA conversions, qualified reservist distributions, and qualified HSA funding distributions.
-Additional exceptions include distributions taken during the five year holding period as a result of your attaining age 59^{1/2}, death, disability, or a first-time home purchase.
-Properly completed rollovers, transfers, and recharacterizations are not subject to the 10 percent penalty tax - of the distribution made under this provision may be includable in gross income for the tax year of the month you are not an eligible individual, and may be subject to a 10 percent penalty tax. - 7.
-Tax-Free Distributions to Charities.
-If you have attained age 701/2, you may be able to make tax-free distributions directly from your Roth IRA to a qualified charitable organization if permitted by law.
-Tax-free distributions have been limited to \$100,000 in past years.
-Consult with your tax or legal professional to determine the availability of this tax-free distribution.
+Exceptions to the 10 percent penalty tax include: the qualified distributions reasons previously listed, distributions due to eligible higher education expenses, qualified disaster recovery distributions, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment, a series of substantially equal periodic payments, IRS levy, traditional IRA conversions, qualified reservist distributions, qualified birth or adoption distributions, distributions you take for your certified terminal illness, earnings attributable to an excess or unwanted regular contribution, and qualified HSA funding distributions.
+Additional exceptions include distributions taken during the five year holding period as a result of your attaining age 591⁄2, death, disability, or a first-time home purchase.
+Properly completed rollovers, transfers, and recharacterizations are not subject to the 10 percent penalty tax. - 2.
+Excess Contribution Penalty Tax.
+If you contribute more to your Roth IRA than you are eligible to contribute, you have created an excess contribution, which is subject to a 6 percent excise tax.
+The excise tax applies each year that the excess contribution remains in your Roth IRA.
+If you timely file your federal income tax return, you may still remove your excess contribution, plus attributable earnings, as late as October 15 for calendar year filers. - 3.
+Excess Accumulation Penalty Tax.
+Any portion of an RMD that is not distributed to your beneficiary by its deadline is subject to an excess accumulation penalty tax of up to 25 percent.
+The IRS may waive this penalty upon proof of reasonable error and that reasonable steps were taken to correct the error, including remedying the shortfall.
+A beneficiary should review IRS Form 5329 instructions when requesting a waiver.
+In addition, the excess accumulation penalty tax may be reduced to 10 percent if the failure to take the RMD is corrected within the correction window.